-Calvin Hui is an Associate Professor of Chinese Studies in Modern Languages and Literatures at the College of William and Mary.
-He received his PhD in Literature at Duke University in spring 2013 and studied with Rey Chow, Michael Hardt, and Fredric Jameson.
+Calvin Hui is a Class of 1952 Associate Professor of Chinese Studies in Modern Languages and Literatures at William & Mary.
+He received his PhD in Literature at Duke University and studied with Rey Chow, Michael Hardt, and Fredric Jameson.
 His research and teaching focus on modern Chinese humanities (film, media, and literature), Hong Kong studies, critical theory, and cultural studies, with particular emphases on Marxist theory, gender and sexuality studies, and post-colonial and transnational studies.
 He is a recipient of the 2019 American Council of Learned Societies (ACLS) Fellowship.
-Click here.
 He is also a recipient of the Chiang Ching-kuo Foundation for International Scholarly Exchange Research Grant (2020) and Scholar Grant (2016).

-His book, entitled The Art of Useless: Fashion, Media, and Consumer Culture in Contemporary China, is forthcoming with Columbia University Press in 2021.
+His book, entitled The Art of Useless: Fashion, Media, and Consumer Culture in Contemporary China, was published by Columbia University Press in 2021.
+Click here.
 He also researches China's "shanzhai" (copycat) cultures such as art and architecture, as well as Jia Zhangke’s cinema.
-His publications have appeared and will appear in Journal of Chinese Cinemas, Verge: Studies in Global Asias, Modern Chinese Literature and Culture (Web Publications), Prism: Theory and Modern Chinese Literature, GLQ: A Journal of Lesbian and Gay Studies, The Cold War and Asian Cinemas, and The Changing Landscape of China's Consumerism.
+His publications have appeared in Journal of Chinese Cinemas, Verge: Studies in Global Asias, Modern Chinese Literature and Culture (Web Publications), Prism: Theory and Modern Chinese Literature, GLQ: A Journal of Lesbian and Gay Studies, The Cold War and Asian Cinemas, and The Changing Landscape of China's Consumerism, and so on.

-Since coming to William and Mary in fall 2013, he has offered courses such as "CHIN 100 Fashion, Media, and Chinese Consumer Culture," "CHIN 150 Brand New China," "CHIN 220: Chinese Popular Culture," "CHIN 250 Introduction to Chinese Cultural Studies," "CHIN 360: Introduction to Chinese Cinema," and "CHIN 428 Advanced Seminar in Chinese (Topic: Fake Globalization, Counterfeit China)."
-These six interdisciplinary courses fulfill the requirements of the Chinese major and College curricula.
+Since coming to William & Mary, he has offered such courses as "CHIN 100 Fashion, Media, and Chinese Consumer Culture," "CHIN 150 Brand New China," "CHIN 220: Chinese Popular Culture," "CHIN 250 Introduction to Chinese Cultural Studies," "CHIN 360: Introduction to Chinese Cinema," and "CHIN 428 Advanced Seminar in Chinese (Topic: Fake Globalization, Counterfeit China)."
+These six interdisciplinary courses fulfill the requirements of the Chinese major and university curricula.

 Calvin Hui has organized several Chinese Major Forums to showcase his students' innovative research projects.